Christianity – the cultural matrix of our world (Marcel Gauchet)

 Understanding Bach’s Saint Matthew’s Passion: three clues

-Three classic typologies one has to know, to understand the opening Chorus of the SMP, and the role of the dramatis personae in the Passion.
-All three are neatly presented to the attentive listener in the Opening Chorus.
-They refer to Christ and suggest an interpretation of the events that will be told in the ‘Passion’:
+Three classic typologies you need to know to understand the opening Chorus of the SMP, and the role of the dramatis personae in the Passion.
+All three typologies are neatly presented to the listener in the Opening Chorus.
+They all refer to Christ and suggest an interpretation of the events that will be told in the ‘Passion’:

 The Lamb